Lake Hemet

 Lake Hemet is a water storage reservoir located in the San Jacinto Mountains in Mountain Center, Riverside County, California, with a capacity of 14000 acre-feet of water.
-It was created in 1895 with the construction of Lake Hemet Dam.
-Originally built by a private company, today it is owned and operated by the Lake Hemet Municipal Water District (LHMWD).
+It was privately created in 1895 with the construction of Lake Hemet Dam.
+Today it is owned and operated by the Lake Hemet Municipal Water District (LHMWD).

 Facts and statistics

 Lake Hemet is an artificial lake in the San Jacinto Mountains, 4,340 ft (1,323 m) above sea level.
 Lake Hemet is part of the San Bernardino National Forest.
 Lake Hemet has a surface area of 470 acres and 12 miles (19 km) of shoreline.
 Fishing is the primary attraction to the lake, which is stocked with rainbow trout, channel catfish, bluegill and largemouth bass.
 Other Lake Hemet activities include boating, picnicking, hiking, and camping in the surrounding areas.